Henry B. Amos

-Henry Brown Amos (24 May 1869 – 22 October 1946) was a Scottish activist for animal rights, vegetarianism, humanitarianism and against vivisection and hunting.
-He also worked for some time as a draper.
-Amos held a number of positions within organisations dedicated to animals and vegetarianism, and co-founded the League for the Prohibition of Cruel Sports in 1925.
+Henry Brown Amos (24 May 1869 – 22 October 1946) was a Scottish animal rights, vegetarian, humanitarian, anti-vivisection, and anti-hunting activist.
+He worked as a draper and held offices in several vegetarian and animal protection organisations.
+In 1925, he co-founded the League for the Prohibition of Cruel Sports.

 Biography

+Early life and family

 Amos was born in Tyninghame, Scotland, on 24 May 1869.
 He first became interested in vegetarianism when he was a teenager, in about 1886.
-He later worked as a draper and married Ruth Helen Bowker Sharp (1869–1905) on 7 February 1899; they had four children, two of whom died in infancy.
+He later worked as a draper.

+On 7 February 1899, Amos married Ruth Helen Bowker Sharp (1869–1905).
+They had four children, two of whom died in infancy.

+Vegetarian and humanitarian work

-Amos was a member of the Humanitarian League and former member of the RSPCA.
-In the mid-1890s he was an organizer in London for the Vegetarian Federal Union.
-In 1895, he was Hon.
-Secretary of the Vegetarian Cycling & Athletic Club and was associated with Sidney H. Beard and the Order of the Golden Age (1901–1903).
-He succeeded Albert Broadbent as Secretary of the Vegetarian Society (1913–1914).
-In 1915, he published a short pamphlet on cooking vegetarian meals.
+Amos was a member of the Humanitarian League and a former member of the RSPCA.
+In the mid-1890s, he was an organiser in London for the Vegetarian Federal Union.
+In 1895, he was honorary secretary of the Vegetarian Cycling Club.
+He was also associated with Sidney H. Beard and the Order of the Golden Age from 1901 to 1903.
+From 1913 to 1914, he succeeded Albert Broadbent as secretary of the Vegetarian Society.

+In 1915, Amos published Economical, Nourishing Dishes for Times of Stress and How to Cook Them, a short pamphlet on cooking vegetarian meals.

+Opposition to blood sports

-Amos was an opponent of blood sports.
+Amos opposed blood sports.
 His letters campaigning against rabbit coursing in Surrey led to its prohibition in 1924.
-He organized the Leeds Rodeo Protest Committee the same year.
-Amos co-founded the League for the Prohibition of Cruel Sports (later the League Against Cruel Sports) in 1925 with Ernest Bell and George Greenwood as first president.
-The League aimed to abolish the hunting of deer, foxes, hares, otters, and the coursing of hares and rabbits.
+He organised the Leeds Rodeo Protest Committee in the same year.

+In 1925, Amos co-founded the League for the Prohibition of Cruel Sports, later the League Against Cruel Sports, with Ernest Bell and George Greenwood as its first president.
+The League sought to end the hunting of deer, foxes, hares and otters, and the coursing of hares and rabbits.

-Amos became highly critical of the RSPCA because, during this time, they were unwilling to take action against hunting.
-His published criticism of the RSPCA caused an internal conflict and because of this Greenwood resigned from the League in 1927 and Bell resigned in 1931.
-The League began producing a monthly journal Cruel Sports which Amos edited.
+Amos criticised the RSPCA for declining to campaign against hunting.
+His criticism caused disputes within the League; Greenwood resigned from the organisation in 1927, and Bell resigned in 1931.

+The League published a monthly journal, Cruel Sports, which Amos edited.
 According to E. S. Turner, the journal "criticised the RSPCA for its toleration of fox-hunting, and attacked the Church for sheltering behind the RSPCA."
-In the January 1927 edition, Amos noted that "little has been done either by religion or education to stem the tide of cruelty involved in hunting."
+In the January 1927 edition, Amos wrote that "little has been done either by religion or education to stem the tide of cruelty involved in hunting."

-In 1935, Amos was jailed briefly for throwing a copy of Henry Stephens Salt's Creed of Kinship through a stained glass window at Exeter Cathedral during evensong, as a protest against the church's endorsement of hunting.
-Suffering for years from a bronchial illness, he was eventually forced to retire from his work with the League at the end of 1936.
+In 1935, Amos was briefly imprisoned after throwing a copy of Henry Stephens Salt's Creed of Kinship through a stained glass window at Exeter Cathedral during evensong.
+The protest was directed at the Church's support for hunting.

+Later life and death

+Amos suffered for years from a bronchial illness.
+He retired from his work with the League at the end of 1936.

-Amos died in Hendon, north London, on 22 October 1946, at the age of 77.
+Amos died in Hendon, north London, on 22 October 1946, aged 77.